How to Lower Your Monthly Mortgage Payment

 If you have any questions on how to reduce your mortgage payment, please contact our PA or NY mortgage lenders directly.

-Kelly Fasse is a Mortgage Loan Support Specialist at C&N. She has over 25 years of banking experience with C&N. Kelly's office is in our Mansfield Branch located at 1085 South Main Street, Mansfield, PA 16933.
+Kelly Fasse is a Loan Specialist Assistant at C&N. She has over 25 years of banking experience with C&N. Kelly's office is in our Mansfield Branch located at 1085 South Main Street, Mansfield, PA 16933.

 Kelly attended Pennsylvania College of Technology and she holds several banking diplomas from the American Bankers Association.
 She is also active in the Mansfield Chamber of Commerce.